CBD laws UK

 You are here: Home \ CBD laws UK

 To understand CBD law in the UK we need to take a closer look at CBD – or cannabidiol – and its origins.
-The CBD in CBD oils available in the UK market primarily originates from ‘Industrial hemp’, which is also referred to as Cannabis sativa L.
+The CBD found in the CBD oils available in the UK market primarily originates from that the industry calls ‘Industrial hemp’.
+Another term you need to know is the Latin name, Cannabis sativa L.

-Historically, Industrial hemp has been grown for its fibres, which are used in the production of clothing, paper, and building materials.
+Historically, Industrial Hemp has been grown for its fibres for use in the production of clothing, rope, paper, and building materials.
 However, today, advancements in technology and a better understanding of its therapeutic properties have led to growing industrial hemp to produce CBD for use in food, food supplements, cosmetics, and vape products.

 Jump to: